Developer Guide

 API : Model.java

-The Model
+The Model component,

 - stores the address book data i.e., all

-object). - stores the currently ‘selected’
+Studentobjects (which are contained in aUniqueStudentListobject). - stores the currently ‘selected’

-that can be ‘observed’ e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change. - stores a
+Studentobjects (e.g., results of a search query) as a separate filtered list which is exposed to outsiders as an unmodifiableObservableList<Student>that can be ‘observed’ e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change. - stores a

-objects. - does not depend on any of the other three components (as the
+UserPrefobject that represents the user’s preferences.
+This is exposed to the outside as aReadOnlyUserPrefobjects. - does not depend on any of the other three components (as the

-represents data entities of the domain, they should make sense on their own without depending on other components)
+Modelrepresents data entities of the domain, they should make sense on their own without depending on other components)

-objects.Storage component
+Storage component

 API : Storage.java

-The Storage
+The Storage component,

 - can save both address book data and user preference data in json format, and read them back into corresponding objects.